kevonc/kevoncheung.com/content/articles/20210314-credibility.md

 This is exactly how I approached my journey to become a writer and content creator 4 months ago.

-I started writing tweets and articles that got people's attention.
-Then I created a free definitive guide on #BuildingInPublic which was read by 2,100 people in the first 3 days.
-With that, I have an email course to help people make real Twitter friends.
+I started writing <a href="https://twitter.com/MeetKevon">tweets</a> and <a href="https://kevoncheung.com/articles">articles</a> that got people's attention.
+Then I created a <a href="https://smallschool.is/build-in-public">free definitive guide on #BuildingInPublic</a> which was read by 2,100 people in the first 3 days.
+With that, I have <a href="http://makingtwitterfriends.com/">an email course</a> to help people make real Twitter friends.
 I then start to speak on podcasts about #BuildingInPublic, storytelling, relationship building, etc.

 Remember this.